john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     11    Jessica    Rabbit      F   19      black      blue 12      Molly    Bryant      F   21   brunette      blue 13      Jaime  Anderson      F   46   brunette     green

-The same can be done with setting values for null entries, but remember to use the correct slicing method.

 #### Complex Queries

-Sometimes you will want more than one predicate in your query logic.
-Here it is important to remember your boolean logic.
+If you want more than one predicate in your query, you can string them using the normal boolean logic operators.

-Find men age 30 and over:
+If we want to identify male people over 30:

-    In [23]: df[(df.AGE >= 30) & (df.GENDER == 'M')]
+    In [23]: df[(df.AGE >= 30) and (df.GENDER == 'M')]
     Out[23]:
        FIRST_NAME LAST_NAME GENDER  AGE HAIR_COLOR EYE_COLOR
     1       Jaime   Roberts      M   32      brown     hazel